No, We’re pretty good. We keep our fees lower than industry averages for three reasons:

 - Lower prices keep people coming in the door so we can satisfy the experience requirement faster and earn the CFP(r) credential.
 Candidly, when we each have the credential we will likely increase the minimum fee a bit for new clients.
 (But if you get here before then, we guarantee a level monthly fee for at least twelve months from the time you become a client.)

 Paul is an Enrolled Agent, which is the highest tax credential awarded by the Department of the Treasury.
 Both Paul and Sean are registered as investment advisor representatives in the Commonwealth of Virginia, which required passing certification exams and license us to provide investment advice for a fee (and only for a fee).
-Neither of us are yet a CFP(r).
-Paul has the coursework done, has passed the exam, and anticipates having satisfied by the end of 2018.
-With his five years in the business, Sean satisfies the (three-year) experience requirement; he is one-third of the way through the coursework.
+Paul is a CFP(r).
+Sean is one-third of the way through the coursework for CFP(r) credentialing.

 We are, and we have.
 Paul was a fiduciary before being a fiduciary was cool, and both Paul and Sean are signatories to XY Planning Network’s Fiduciary Oath.